Head of subject: Mr G Forbat (firstname.lastname@example.org)

 To listen to some examples of our most recent student recordings, click here.

-Music technology is an exception at LaSWAP in that the AS and A Level courses are taught concurrently.
-This is because a significant proportion of the assessment is via coursework and the AS course is designed as a way of skill building for the A Level.
+Music technology is an exception at LaSWAP, in that the AS and A Level courses are taught concurrently.
+This means you and choose either the 1 Year AS or 2-year A-Level course.

 YEAR 12 COURSE SPECIFICATION